taeram/google-drive-bulk-copy/README.md

 1. Close the dialog that pops up with the Client ID and secret.
 We'll download those in the next step.
 1. Find your Client in the list of Client ID's, and click the Download button next to it.
 1. Copy the `client_secret_1234-abcd.json` file that you download to `config/client_secret.json`.
+1. Lastly, you'll need to install the Composer dependencies: `composer install`

 #### Operation